 Small business owners may be wondering if a self administered QSEHRA is possible, or a good idea.
 The answer?
 Not really.
 Setting up your own QSEHRA without an HRA administrator can be confusing and time-consuming, from the compliance requirements to the administrative burden.
+YOu, as the business owner, are responsible for all QSEHRA reimbursements and requirements.
 It’s important to stay compliant or the IRS could deem your HRA to be invalid and all of your reimbursements to be taxable (for both you and your employees).
 Here are a few more reasons why experts don't recommend it.

 Let’s review: What is a QSEHRA?